satellite-image-deep-learning/techniques/README.md

 * https://github.com/trailbehind/DeepOSM
 * Train a deep learning net with OpenStreetMap features and satellite imagery

-# State of the art
+# State of the art engineering
 * Compute and data storage are moving to the cloud.
 Read how [Planet](https://cloud.google.com/customers/planet) and [Airbus](https://cloud.google.com/customers/airbus) use the cloud
 * Google Earth Engine and Microsoft Planetary Computer are democratising access to massive compute platforms
 * No-code platforms and auto-ml are making ML techniques more accessible than ever